FlovinTue/ConcurrentQueue/README.md

 context of single producers.
 Push operations are wait-free, TryPop & Size are lock-free and producer capacities grows dynamically.

-Features basic exception safety (May be turned off for a slight performance increase)
+Features basic exception safety (May be turned off for a slight performance increase).
+Only need to include ConcurrentQueue.h